 Eighth grade students sit in some of the 39 metal desks donated to the school by Friendship International of Beaver Dam, Wisconsin.

 Thanks to a grant from the Returned Peace Corps Volunteers of WI-Madison to buy books and teaching materials, LAP began a summer reading program at the Obama School in 2013.
 Designed for K-3rd grade students, more than 100 children, from the area, not just Obama School students, attend three days a week for four weeks in July or August.
 Teachers read aloud to groups of 8-10 children and discuss books and act out stories.
 The children are also served a snack.
-During the summer of 2017, 4th-6th grade children are also participating in the Summer Reading Program.
+Beginning in the summer of 2017, 4th-6th grade children are now participating in the Summer Reading Program.

 Summer Reading Program